maciejek997/muse/README.md

 - `DISCORD_TOKEN` can be acquired [here](https://discordapp.com/developers/applications) by creating a 'New Application', then going to 'Bot'.
 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET` can be acquired [here](https://developer.spotify.com/dashboard/applications) with 'Create a Client ID' (Optional).
 - `YOUTUBE_API_KEY` can be acquired by [creating a new project](https://console.developers.google.com) in Google's Developer Console, enabling the YouTube API, and creating an API key under credentials.
+- Extracting cookies from YouTube is also recommended for Muse to be able to play age-restricted videos, check out yt-dlp wiki [page](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies) for more information, then pass them as volume, eg. `-v /some/path/cookies.txt:/usr/app/cookies.txt`

 Muse will log a URL when run.
 Open this URL in a browser to invite Muse to your server.
 Muse will DM the server owner after it's added with setup instructions.